Probation officers missed opportunities monitoring murderer of 3 women, review finds | CBC News

 Looking back, given the "extreme" number of withdrawn charges against him and his "escalating pattern" of domestic abuse, it would have been reasonable to consider him in need of "intensive" supervision, according to the report.

-Leighann Burns, a family lawyer who works with domestic violence survivors, said it's striking in the report to see the drop off of noted contact between his probation officer and Warmerdam and Kuzyk in the lead up to the murders, when he was pursuing Culleton.
+Leighann Burns, a family lawyer who works with domestic violence survivors, said it's striking in the report to see the drop in noted contact between his probation officer and Warmerdam and Kuzyk in the lead up to the murders, when he was pursuing Culleton.

 "This is when he's high-risk," she said.